byboledi/Cost-Anomaly-Detector/README.md

 Part of my ongoing work toward Cloud AI Architecture — thinking about cloud systems from both a technical and operational lens.

+MIT License with Commercial Clause

+Copyright (c) 2026 Boledi Sehlapelo  - Alexandra, South Africa

+Permission is granted for personal use.
+Commercial use (charging clients to run this, or reselling as part of a service) requires permission from author.

+Contact: boledicloud@gmail.com